 National Crime Victims’ Rights Week

-April 8-14, 2018 is National Crime Victims’ Rights Week (NCVRW).
-This year’s theme is-Expand the Circle: Reach All Victims-emphasizes the importance of inclusion in victim services.
-This year’s theme addresses how the crime victims field can better ensure that every crime victim has access to services and support; and how professionals, organizations, and communities can work in tandem to reach all victims.
+April 7-13, 2019 is National Crime Victims’ Rights Week (NCVRW).
+This year’s theme is “Honoring Our Past.
+Creating Hope for the Future.”
+In this spirit, there will be events held across the state to promote awareness about victims’ rights and services.
+Communities will hold events, such as candlelight vigils, rallies, educational programs, and poster and essay contests.
 The National Center for Victims of Crime and the U.S. Office for Victims of Crime (OVC) have created a wealth of resources to help communities prepare for the week.
 To find these materials and to learn more, visit the OVC website: http://ovc.ncjrs.gov/ncvrw2019/

 To kick off NCVRW in New York State, the Crime Victims’ Assistance Task Force, a nonprofit coalition made up of representatives from state and local government and victim assistance agencies, is holding its Annual Memorial Brick Dedication Ceremony on Friday, June 14 from 1-3 pm at the Empire State Plaza, Albany, NY.
 Every year since 1996, crime victims and their loved ones have purchased bricks inscribed with victims’ names that are placed in the walkway at the Crime Victims’ Memorial in Albany.
 Bricks can be purchased by and for victims of any type of crime.